 If employees are unable to return to work, or employers do not have work for them to do, they can remain on furlough and the employer can continue to claim the grant for their full hours under the existing rules.

-An additional extension for the period from 1 November 2020 to 31 March 2021 has been announced, with the funding reverting to the government paying 80% of wages up to a cap of £2,500 with employers paying Employers NICs and pension contributions.
+The scheme has evolved several times since it was first introduced, with the current level of funding reverting to the government paying 80% of wages up to a cap of £2,500 with employers paying Employers NICs and pension contributions for the period from 1 November 2020 to 30 June 2021.

 Fees, commission and bonuses should not be included.